 God’s Vision is Global

 The following verse has been called the Great Commission of the Old Testament.
 The goal of the Lord is that His Name, fame, and salvation would reach the ends of the earth.

-Isaiah 49:5-6
+Reade Isaiah 49:5-6.

-So now the Lord says, the one who formed me from birth to be his servant– he did this to restore Jacob to himself, so that Israel might be gathered to him; and I will be honored in the Lord’s sight, for my God is my source of strength– he says, “Is it too insignificant a task for you to be my servant, to reestablish the tribes of Jacob, and restore the remnant of Israel?
-I will make you a light to the nations, so you can bring my deliverance to the remote regions of the earth.”

 Spiritual vision is seeing things from God’s point of view—what He sees, and how He sees.
 “Where there is no vision the People perish” (Proverbs 29:18 KJV).
 What is on God’s heart?
 His heart is for the souls of men, women, and children from every nation.
-Did you know that approximately six thousand people perish every hour without ever having heard the name, Jesus?
-And people will continue to perish unless God’s people can catch His vision and obey His last command to make disciples!
 This is God’s plan to bring the light of the gospel to the ends of this earth.
 For those who catch the vision and obey God’s last command, an incredible promise is made.
 Just as the Holy Spirit was working with and through the early church, He will be with us in this endeavor.
 His power and authority will ensure the mission will be a success.
 Any “disciple-making” that does not include equipping other ethnic groups falls short of Jesus’ mandate.

 The greatest command to “love the Lord with all our hearts” is the motivation that moves us to obedience to the last command: “Go make disciples of all nations.”
 For Jesus said, “If you love me, you will keep my commandments.”
 Do you love Him?